decentespresso/de1app/documentation/de1_app_core_shot_cycle_overview.md

 Any callbacks registered with the legacy `::register_state_change_handler` are called if they have a key of Idle -> Espresso

 > Although callbacks may be registered with the above method, it has been deprecated.
-Rewriting calling code against the new event system is strongly suggested.
+Directly rewriting calling code against the new event system is strongly suggested.
 The logs contain the automated rewrite to calls to this method.

 ### Scale Setup